Fixing YugabyteDB Login Failures After ALTER ROLE postgres NOLOGIN

 Safer Alternative: Use HBA Rules

-If your goal is to prevent external users from logging in as postgres, do not change the role to NOLOGIN.
+If the goal is to prevent external or unauthorized users from logging in as postgres, restrict access at the connection layer instead.

 Use HBA-based restrictions instead.